Yes, you can use old pantyhose or garbage bags to make your own grow bags. Here’s how.

 Use Old Pantyhose

-Some researchers have taken old nylons (looks to be about that size anyway) filled them with compost and started growing in them.
+Some researchers have taken old nylons (looks to be about that size anyway) filled them with compost to make their own grow bags and started growing in them.

 Their results indicate that this indeed might be a good way to grow plants.
 They state that this might work in areas where there is no soil.